mihai2000q/Distributed-Auction-System/README.txt

-Execute the "Run.sh" file
+Execute the "Compile.sh" file
-(it will create a folder and run the rmiregistry and the server)
+(it will create a folder with all the compiled files)

+then execute Run.bat
+It will open the frontend server, 3 backend replicas and 1 seller + 1 buyer

+If you want to open more
 go to the newly created folder "out"

 then open the console (cmd)
-and use "java Seller.java" or "java Buyer.java" to run either a seller or a buyer

-From there on follow the screen instructions and have fun!
+and run either of these commands

 java -cp jgroups-3.6.20.Final.jar;.
 Frontend.java
 java -cp jgroups-3.6.20.Final.jar;.
 Backend.java
 java -cp jgroups-3.6.20.Final.jar;.
 Seller.java
+java -cp jgroups-3.6.20.Final.jar;.
+Buyer.java

+Notice: replace ; with : on linux/macOS